akamai-consulting/akamai-starterkit/README.md

 1. Templates to track Akamai configuration and infrastructure as code(IaC) via Terraform.
 Yeah no more clicking buttons in a UI.
 Every change can be tracked managed and seamlessly moved from environments.

 1. GitHub Actions for supporting a Github pull request based workflow.
 The union of Terraform and GitHub actions unlocks complete on-demand Akamai environments.
 Developers can test their code in a real environment before submitting it for a code review and merging to a shared environment.
 Want integration environments to support your preferred workflow?
 No problem.
-Prefix branch names corresponding to your environments with "integration-*"
+Prefix branch names corresponding to your environments with "integration-*".
+Like automated testing?
+OOTB builds can leverage `Chromium`, `Puppeteer` and `Jest` to test deployments!

 # Why should I care?
 - Out of the box Akamai supports staging and production environments.
 This template gives you the tools to create any code promotion process you want.
 Do you want `dev` -> `uat` -> `staging` -> `prod`?
 No problem.